hugorbarbosa/basic-log/README.md

     - `level`: logging level of the message.
     - `Tn`: thread ID of the thread from which the message was logged (e.g., `T42`).
     - `Message`: logged message.

+**Note:** If you are looking for a feature-rich and more tested library, this probably won't be the most suitable library for your needs.
+It was developed only as part of my studies.

 ## Examples